-The 27th Street Storm Drain is one of several large diameter storm drain projects that the City and County of Denver has identified to relieve drainage and flooding issues in the Five Points Neighborhood.
+The 27th Street Storm Drain is one of several large diameter storm drain projects that the City and County of Denver has identified to improve public safety by relieving drainage and flooding issues in the Curtis Park and Five Points neighborhoods.
 The 27th Street Storm Drain project includes approximately 5,900 linear feet of large storm pipe ranging in size from 78 inches to 96 inches in diameter.

 When complete, the new storm drain system will connect to an existing 108-inch storm drain at the Coors Field Parking Garage at Blake Street, part of the 29th Street Outfall, balancing water flow between multiple systems and resulting in less flooding and ponded water along the 27th Street and Washington Street corridors.

-Businesses and residences along 27th Street (between Blake Street and Arapahoe Street) will have temporary water and sewer disruptions lasting 6 to 8 hours.
+27th Street will be closed to through traffic in sections, with no more than one block and one intersection closed at one time.
+Local access will be maintained.
+Businesses and residences may have temporary water and sewer disruptions for 6 to 8 hours.
 Advance notice will be provided to the impacted business owners and residents.

 This will be an active construction site with open excavations and equipment in the neighborhood.
 Caution should be exercised near all construction operations.